pakkeer12/Expenses-Tracker/replit.md

 - Backend API routes are prefixed with `/api`
 - All database operations use Drizzle ORM with type safety
 - React Query provides optimistic updates and automatic cache invalidation
+- All pages are fully functional with real backend data